Study Tips for Biology

 - Try reading the assigned chapter before the class so that you do not have to take notes about everything rather just the topics that were not understood

 - Reading the chapter before will help to focus on the additional information that the professors are teaching

 - Take detailed and organized notes throughout the class that you are able to follow when reading back

 Often there is some material that you do not understand but your peers do, by working together you are able to communicate information in such a way that will often make sense to you more than if a professor was to explain it with often complicated terminology

 - There is often a golden number to the amount of people within a study group that will make it successful.
 With too many members, there can be too many voices contradicting one another.
 However, with not enough, there is not much information being shared between the group.

-- Therefore, groups between three and five often work the best together but you can find your own golden number for your group
+- Therefore, groups between three and five often work best together but you can find your own golden number for your group